RobThree/IP2Country/README.md

 ## Usage

 In general, you'll want to use one of the above mentioned datasources.
 You can combine them but it's recommended to use a single one.
-Install the desired NuGet package (i.e. `IP-2-Country.MaxMind`) which will also pull in the base package (`IP-2-Country`) and the generic CSV parser (`IP-2-Country.DataSources.CSVFile`).
+Install the desired NuGet package (e.g. `IP-2-Country.MaxMind`) which will also pull in the base package (`IP-2-Country`) and the generic CSV parser (`IP-2-Country.DataSources.CSVFile`).
 Download the datafiles (example code is provided in the DemoApp in this repository) and create an IP2CountryResolver object:

 ```c#
 var resolver = new IP2CountryResolver(new IIP2CountryDataSource[] {